A is for Apologies for Past Practices of Forced Adoption

 The Quest of searching for myself, amongst the rubble of demolition and despair.
 Am I really there.

-R is for regrets and while the candle burns is a time to surrender the regret for the things said and unsaid to those who’ve died.
+R is for regret and a time to surrender the regret for the things said and unsaid to those who’ve died.

-On the day of her funeral my Nav diverted me through a scenic but un-traversable part of NSW which ended in a river.
-It provided an unmissable opportunity to demonstrate to my children how to check the depth of the water across a ford as I took off my boots, rolled up my trousers, equipped myself with a staff and waded into the freezing cold river.
-The decision was made to turn around and go back the 50 km and try again.
-We were over 2 hours late and in time to say a prayer and throw a clod of dirt onto the coffin.
+The woman who adopted me died in 2011.
+I told her I was doing the best I could – couldn’t say I loved her despite her eyes pleading for reassured of my love for her.
+Love was gone, killed by secrecy, lies and control.
+On the day of her funeral my Nav diverted me through a scenic but un-traversable part of NSW which ended in a river – an unmissable opportunity to teach wilderness survival basics to my children, checking the depth of the water across a ford, boots off, trousers rolled up, and with staff in hand, waded into the freezing cold river.
+Too deep.
+We turned back, drove the 50 km to start again.
+2 hours later, we arrived in time to say a prayer and throw a clod of dirt onto the coffin.

 S is for Separation